-Graduate Associates in the Department have both teaching and research responsibilities.
-The GA (GTA or GRA) assists in teaching by helping with preparation for courses, grading, and conducting laboratory experiments.
+Graduate Associates in the department have both teaching and research responsibilities.
+The GA (GRA or GTA) assists in teaching by helping with preparation for courses, grading, and conducting laboratory experiments.
 Students on GRA appointments (funded by the department or advisor) are required to provide partial teaching support one term per year.
-This allows students an opportunity to work on their teaching skills under the direct supervision of a faculty member.
+This requirement allows students an opportunity to work on their teaching skills under the direct supervision of a faculty member.
 Fellows, self-funded students, and externally funded students are not eligible to participate.
-The level of responsibility given to the GA depends on his/her level of experience.
+The level of responsibility given to the GA depends on their level of experience.

-The GA assists in research by performing work as assigned by the faculty member in charge of the project.
+The GRA assists in research by performing work as assigned by the faculty member in charge of the project.
 This faculty member also usually serves as the student's advisor.
 The total commitment is 20 hours per week, 52 weeks a year, excluding federal holidays.
-If a student is providing teaching support during a given semester, his or her teaching commitment applies to the maximum total of 20 hours.
+If a student is providing teaching support during a given semester, their teaching commitment applies to the maximum total of 20 hours.
 The research performed may or may not be part of the student's thesis.

 In addition to their research and teaching responsibilities, GAs are expected to take classes toward their degree.
-See the section on course requirements.
+See the section on course requirements for more details.